 The protruding lugs on this model can help you get deep into muscle tissues, and is best for experienced rollers, Lombardo says.
 The textured nodules are firm but flexible, and mimic the thumbs of a massage therapist, increasing blood flow to tired muscles and supporting recovery.

 Buy it: DicksSportingGoods.com; Price: $44.99

 This high-tech option offers three different vibration levels, so you can easily adjust how intense you want your massage to be.
 If you're new to a vibrating foam roller, it might take some time to get used to it and learn how to keep it from bouncing away.
 But once you're more comfortable, you may never go back to using a regular one.

 "[Vibration rollers] create more blood flow," Tamir says.
 "The vibrations prevent you from feeling painful sensations, so you can go in deeper with a roller without experiencing as much pain."

 Buy it: Amazon.com; Price: $199

 6. Best Handheld Massage Stick: SKLZ Massage Bar

-Slip your hands into the grips on either end of this massage stick and control the amount of pressure you apply to your muscles by pushing harder or lighter.
-The roller glides smoothly against your skin and won't pull or pinch, making it a great tool to massage your own legs.
+Grip the ends and control the pressure by pushing harder or lighter into your muscles..
+The roller glides smoothly against your skin and won't pull or pinch.

 "Being able to control the amount of pressure is great when you're doing soft tissue work," Tamir says.
 "You can also have someone else use it on you to hit muscles that are hard to reach with a foam roller, like your upper traps."